chris-pearce/scally/README.md

 recommend following the [same architecture](#scally-architecture) as the Scally framework.

-### Master stylesheet template
+### Sample master stylesheet

-Here is a master stylesheet template you could use for your `style.scss`:
+Here is a sample of a master stylesheet you could use for your `style.scss`:

 ```
 @charset "UTF-8";